-Note: When installing your gas logs into a manufactured firebox, follow firebox manufacturer's instructions for minimum clearances to combustible materials. - B. Clearances from the top of the fireplace opening to the ceiling should not be less than 42".
+Note: When installing your gas logs into a manufactured firebox, follow firebox manufacturer's instructions for minimum clearances to combustible materials.

+B. Clearances from top of fireplace opening to ceiling should not be less than 42".

 NOTICE: Manual control heaters may be used as a vented product.
 If so, you must always run heater with chimney flue damper open.
 If running heater with damper open, noncombustible material above fireplace opening is not needed.
-Go to Installing Damper Clamp Accessory for Vented Operation, page 13.
+Go to Installing Damper Clamp Accessory for Vented Operation, page 12.

-Minimum 16" from Side Wall
+\Minimum 16" from Side Wall